opensearch-project/documentation-website/_observing-your-data/trace/distributed-tracing.md

 ### Enable for OpenSearch development

-To enable the distributed feature, you must first enable these features by adding the correct properties to `run.gradle` before building OpenSearch.
+To enable the distributed tracing feature, you must first add the correct properties to `run.gradle` before building OpenSearch.
 See the [Developer Guide](https://github.com/opensearch-project/OpenSearch/blob/main/DEVELOPER_GUIDE.md#gradle-build) for information about to use how Gradle to build OpenSearch.

 Add the following properties to `run.gradle` to enable the feature: